rafael135/FreedomNode/README.md

 ## Storage

 - `BlobStore` persists blobs under `AppContext.BaseDirectory/data/blobs/` using the hex SHA-256 fingerprint as filename.
+All blobs are encrypted with ChaCha20-Poly1305 using the node's storage key before being written to disk.
 Writes use a temporary file + atomic rename.

 API notes (current implementation):